rahul-ghadge/spring-boot-h2-ehcache-delegation/README.md

 `EhcacheDelegationConfig` class is used as delegation, which wraps `SuperHeroRepository` inside `EhcacheSuperHeroRepositoryImpl` if **EhCache** bean is configured in classpath.

+Cache will be checked if and only if `Ehcache` bean is configured else `EhcacheSuperHeroRepositoryImpl` will be skipped.

 ## Prerequisites
 - Java